 Best food places in Chiang Mai Thailand

 If you’re bored of the usual Bangkok haunts, take a different route the next time you visit the Land of Smiles.
 Consider Chiang Mai, the largest city in Northern Thailand with a rich history and an extensive list of mountains to discover.
 This up-and-coming travel destination is also known for its dynamic food culture, ranging from cheap and yummy khao soi AKA curry noodles to aesthetic brunch cafes with a view.
-Here are some of the best food places in Chiang Mai that I’ve had the chance to visit recently!
+Here are some of the best food places in Chiang Mai to visit next time!

 1. Khao Soi Mae Sai